mariadb-corporation/MaxScale/Documentation/Filters/Query-Log-All-Filter.md

 ### User

-The optional user parameter defines a user name that is used to match against the user from which the client connection to MaxScale originates.
+The optional user parameter defines a user name that is used to match against the user from which the client connection to MariaDB MaxScale originates.
 Only sessions that are connected using this username are logged.

 ```
 user=john